Slot Based Merchandising

 What is Slot based merchandising?

-• Product Slots: Provides the ability to lock a product in any specific position.
-E.g. if you lock Product A in Slot #5; Products in positions 1-4 and 6+ will continue to be ranked based on the algorithm.
+- Product Slots: This operation allows you to lock a product in any specific position.
+For example, if you lock Product A in Slot #5, Products in positions 1-4 and 6+ will continue to be ranked based on the algorithm.

 Product Slots